Out of Time (album): Time Side

-"Radio Song"

 KRS-One (pictured in 2002) contributed guest vocals to "Radio Song", including a spoken-word intro that was unprecedented for R.E.M. at the time.

 "Radio Song" begins with a spoken-word introduction by KRS-One of Boogie Down Productions, rather than with instrumentation or vocals from the band.
 This marks a departure from the group's typical introductions, which often feature Bill Berry's drumming, Peter Buck's guitar, Mike Mills' bass, or Michael Stipe's vocals.
 Following KRS-One's initial lines, the arrangement transitions into more familiar territory, with Buck's guitar, Mills' bass, and Stipe's vocals entering the mix.
 The track incorporates elements of funk, a style R.E.M. had previously explored on "Can't Get There from Here" from Fables of the Reconstruction.
 In this instance, the funk elements are described by participants in the recording process as more naturalistic.
 The inclusion of KRS-One, who expanded his contribution beyond what was originally requested, is cited by members of the band as a significant factor in the track's development.
 Berry noted that the song, while built on a strong groove, lacked impact prior to the addition of KRS-One's performance.

 Additional musicians contributed to the track.
 While Mills divided his performance between bass and Hammond organ, Peter Holsapple provided supplementary bass lines.
 Kidd Jordan performed on tenor, alto, and baritone saxophone, and producer Scott Litt added echo and tape loop effects.
 The track also marks the first appearance of strings on the album, arranged and conducted by Mark Bingham.
 Instrumentally, the track features funk-influenced guitar from Buck, syncopated drumming from Berry, and organ playing from Mills that has been likened to the style of recordings released on the Stax label.
 Stipe's vocal delivery incorporates both directness and irony.
 The song's lyrics address radio programming practices, specifically the repetition of formulaic content.
 Although the tone of the lyrics includes critique, Stipe later stated that the intent was partly humorous and self-referential.